The Urinary System: Nephron & Urine Formation

 As long as you are alive, your body will constantly metabolize organic molecules and produce waste products.
 If you are unable to get rid of metabolic waste products, they will accumulate to toxic levels and poison your body.
 The urinary system is very important because it performs the essential function of getting rid of these metabolic wastes.

 The main structures that make up the urinary system are two kidneys (contains nephrons), two ureters, one bladder, one urethra, arteries and veins.

-The Ureter connects the kidney to the bladder.
+The ureter connects the kidney to the bladder.
 The bladder is storage for urine.
 Urine is excreted to the outside of the body through the urethra.

 The kidneys are two bean-shaped organs located outside the peritoneum at the posterior of the upper abdomen.
-The kidneys are located one on each side of the vertebral columns and are protected by the ribs and a layer of fat.
+The kidneys are located one on each side of the vertebral column and are protected by the ribs and a layer of fat.
 The renal artery, renal vein and ureter connect to the kidney at the indented media border called the hilus.